Danh295/Danh295/README.md

 # Hi, I'm Danny 👋

-I work on small projects and have experience in contest questions from CCC & DMOJ.
+I work on some projects here from time to time!
 <br>
 💾 Currently learning CPU architecture and OS development with C & Assembly x86